KRAPOW MOO | ผัดกระเพาหมู

 Marinated boneless chicken thigh portions, served on brown jasmine rice, with mint and cucumber salad and served with our spicy and delicious nam jim jaew sauce.

 The awesome grilled chicken you smell on the streets of Thailand?
 That authentic street food Thai grilled chicken that will have you licking your fingers with each bite?
 We're talking about Gai Yang.
-A delicious, sweet and sticky grilled chicken that we marinate overnight in a variety of Thai deliciousness like coriander root, lemongrass and garlic, and then cook over a hot coal BBQ.
+A delicious, sweet and sticky grilled chicken that we marinate overnight in a variety of Thai deliciousness like chilli, lemongrass and garlic, and then cook over a hot coal BBQ.

 LAAB GAI | ลาบไก่